The Ins and Outs of a Service-Oriented Architecture (SOA)

 Microservices were designed to capitalize on the world of cloud computing, and have been considered a way to build out and expand an SOA.
 Microservices are individual, thin, smaller services that communicate with each other through APIs.
 Let’s take a look at some of the key differences between an SOA and microservices.

-- Freedom – Unlike an SOA, microservices are completely independent from one another.
+- Freedom – Unlike an SOA, a microservice architecture is completely independent from one another.
 Microservices can likely be upgraded without upgrading the related services, whereas with an SOA, you might have to also upgrade the other services when performing a general upgrade.

 - Containerization – Microservices are often placed within a virtual container system such as Docker.